Novel regular black holes: geometry, source and shadow: Shadow radius and observational bounds

 where we have substituted $r_{0}=16.8 Mpc$.
 Now, one may calculate $\Bar{r}_{ph}$ for a given value of $m^2$ using the photon sphere equation (\ref{eq44}) and by the stability analysis of the effective potential.
 Substituting $\Bar{r}_{ph}$ in equation (\ref{eq47}), we have the theoretical angular diameter of the shadow as a function of $b_{0}$.
-Thus, one may estimate $b_{0}$ by comparing the theoretical prediction with observed data.
+Thus, one may estimate $b_{0}$ by comparing this theoretical prediction with observed data.
 In Figure [\ref{fig:M87}], we have shown a 2D plot of $(m^{2},b_{0})$ values.
 The shaded region contains permissible values of $(m^2,b_0)$ based on the observed angular diameter of the shadow of M87$^*$ with its associated uncertainty, as per the observed data reported in \cite{Akiyama1, Akiyama2, Akiyama3, Akiyama4, Akiyama5, Akiyama6, Medeiros}.

 As mentioned above, we have shown two plots corresponding to the two data analyses of the same EHT data of M87$^{*}$.
-The central two black lines represent the set of values of $(m^{2},b_{0})$ corresponding to the angular diameter $42 \mu as$ (Fig. \ref{fig:M87}(left)) and $41.5 \mu as$ (Fig. \ref{fig:M87}(right)), respectively.
+The central black lines represent the set of values of $(m^{2},b_{0})$ corresponding to the shadow angular diameter value of $42 \mu as$ (Fig. \ref{fig:M87}(left)) and $41.5 \mu as$ (Fig. \ref{fig:M87}(right)), respectively.
 The error in the measurement of the angular diameter is also considered and has been shown with orange and blue shaded regions in the parameter space.
-For the angular diameter $(42\pm 3)\mu as$, in Figure \ref{fig:M87}(left), the orange-shaded region corresponds to the regular black hole $(0<m^{2}\leq 0.25)$ having the value of metric parameter $b_{0}$ between $16.05\times10^{9}M_\odot<b_{0}\leq 22.22\times 10^{9}M_\odot$ and the blue shaded region depicts the values of $(m^2,b_0)$ to represent horizonless compact object $(0.25<m^{2}\leq0.296)$.
-Assuming the angular diameter as $41.5\pm0.6\mu as$, in Figure \ref{fig:M87}(right), the value of $b_{0}$ for the regular black hole varies between $16.83\times10^{9}M_\odot<b_{0}<20.78\times10^{9}M_\odot$.
-The horizonless compact object can also model the same data, which are represented in the blue shaded region of Figure \ref{fig:M87}(right).
+For the angular diameter $(42\pm 3)\mu as$, in Figure \ref{fig:M87}(left), the orange-shaded region corresponds to the regular black hole $(0<m^{2}\leq 0.25)$ having the value of metric parameter $b_{0}$ between $16.05\times10^{9}M_\odot<b_{0}\leq 22.22\times 10^{9}M_\odot$ and the blue shaded region depicts the values of $(m^2,b_0)$ which could represent a horizonless compact object $(0.25<m^{2}\leq0.296)$.
+Assuming instead, the angular diameter value as $41.5\pm0.6\mu as$, in Figure \ref{fig:M87}(right), the value of $b_{0}$ for the regular black hole varies between $16.83\times10^{9}M_\odot<b_{0}<20.78\times10^{9}M_\odot$.
+The horizonless compact object can also model the same data, as represented in the blue shaded region of Figure \ref{fig:M87}(right).